aural rehab therapy

 Services for Adults

-Once an adult client has been fit with cochlear implants or hearing aids, their journey toward better communication has started.
+Once adult clients have been fit with cochlear implants or hearing aids, the journey toward better communication has started.
 Communication training -- or aural rehabilitation -- sessions greatly improves the new user's amplification effectively.

-Families and caretakers are encouraged to attend sessions for new amplification users.
-Our clinic's rehabilitative groups are offered without charge.
-Family members and/or significant others will learn about hearing loss and how it is remediated, and also how they can improve their own communication skills to facilitate easier communication.
-Not only can family members understand the benefits and limitations of hearing aids and cochlear implants, but also their roles in communication breakdowns and how they help avoid and/or repair these breakdowns.
+Families and caregivers are encouraged to attend sessions for new amplification users.
+Family members and/or significant others will learn about hearing loss and how it is remediated and also how to improve their own communication skills to facilitate communication: family members are told about the benefits and limitations of hearing aids and cochlear implants and also their roles in communication breakdowns and how those can be avoided or repaired.

-These rehabilitative services can be provided on an individual basis or in groups.
-For many people, a group environment's primary advantage is that it provides peer support during the adjustment to amplification.
+Rehabilitative services may be provided to individuals or in groups.
+For many people, a group provides peer support during the adjustment to amplification.
 Support groups are offered several times each year without charge; graduate student clinicians and their mentors guide these sessions.

 Clinical Coordinator